signaldatascience/R-curriculum/assignments/0-self-assessments/self-assessment-3/self-assessment-3.md

 Bobo the Amoeba
 ---------------

-Here's a problem commonly found in quantitative finance interviews, an easier version of which sometimes appears in data science interviews:
+Lastly, here's a problem commonly found in quantitative finance interviews, an easier version of which sometimes appears in data science interviews:

 > Bobo the amoeba can divide into 0, 1, 2, or 3 amoebas with equal probability.
 (Dividing into 0 means that Bobo dies.)
 Each of Bobo's descendants have the same probabilities.
 What's the probability that Bobo's lineage eventually dies out?

-I'll outline a computational path for you to estimate the solution to this problem.
-In particular, we're going to simulate a large number of amoeba lineages over time to determine how the probability of total extinction changes as we iterate forward in time.
+To solve this problem, we're going to simultaneously simulate a large number of amoeba lineages and incrementally step forward in time to determine how the probability of total extinction changes as we keep iterating forward.

 * Write a function `next_gen(n)` that takes in an initial number of amoebas `n`, determines how many amoebas are in the next generation according to the probability above, and returns that value.
 Sanity check: `next_gen(1)` should return 0, 1, 2, or 3 with equal probability.

 * Note the enormous computation time required for `next_gen(n)` when `n` is very large.
 If there are a *large* of amoebas, we can assume (with reasonable confidence) that the lineage isn't going to die out.
 Pick a reasonably large value of `n`, like 500 -- let's call it `N` -- and modify `next_gen(n)` to just return `N+1` when `n > N`.
 (This is fine because we just want to know if the lineage will *die out* or not -- how huge the population can get in cases where it doesn't don't really matter to us.)

-* We're going to simulate `num_lineages` lineages for `n_gens` generations, so set `num_lineages = 10000` and `n_gens = 30`.
+* You're going to simulate `num_lineages` lineages for `n_gens` generations, so set `num_lineages = 10000` and `n_gens = 30`.

 * Initialize a matrix of appropriate size and dimensions, where each column represents a single lineage of amoebas and every row represents a different generation.
 Next, set the initial generation to a population of 1.